Assistant Resident Director

 Student Conduct and Crisis Management

-• Participate in staff training and development opportunities offered by The Department of Housing and Residence Life and other campus departments.
+•Participate in staff training and development opportunities offered by The Department of Residence Life and other campus departments.

-• Hold scheduled regular office hours - 29 per week in residence hall staff office.
+•Hold scheduled regular office hours – afternoon & evening hours in the residence hall staff office.

 Residence Hall Programming